A topic from the subject of Organic Chemistry in Chemistry.

 The Suzuki reaction proceeds via a catalytic cycle involving palladium(0) and palladium(II) complexes.
 The mechanism can be summarized as follows:

-1. Oxidative addition: Palladium(0) reacts with the aryl halide to form a palladium(II) complex.
+1. Oxidative addition: The Pd(0) catalyst reacts with the aryl halide (bromobenzene) to form a palladium(II) complex.

-3. Reductive elimination: The new palladium(II) complex undergoes reductive elimination to form the product and regenerate palladium(0).
+3. Reductive elimination: The resulting palladium(II) complex undergoes reductive elimination to form biphenyl and regenerate the Pd(0) catalyst.

 Significance

 The Suzuki reaction is a versatile and powerful tool for the synthesis of biaryls and other organic compounds.
-It is widely used in the pharmaceutical and fine chemical industries.
+It is widely used in the pharmaceutical and fine chemical industries due to its mild reaction conditions, high yields, and tolerance of various functional groups.

 Share on: